tjorim/HdayPlanner/docs/alignment-summary.md

 ## Testing & Validation

 All changes were validated:
-- ✅ All 126 tests passing
+- ✅ All 184 tests passing (113 new .hday parser tests)
 - ✅ TypeScript validation successful
-- ✅ Build successful (161KB bundle)
+- ✅ Build successful with Vite 8 + Rolldown (305ms, 159KB bundle)
+- ✅ Oxlint passes (32ms, 0 errors)
-- ✅ Biome formatting applied (22 files fixed)
+- ✅ Oxfmt formatting applied (33 files)
 - ✅ No breaking changes to functionality

 ## What Was NOT Changed